vantage-sh/docs.vantage.sh/docs/rbac.md

 <details>
 <summary>Multiple Roles Example</summary>

-- A user has and Org Viewer and Team Owner role for the Engineering team.
+- A user has an Org Viewer and Team Owner role for the Engineering team.
-- The user can manage resources for the Engineering team.
+- The user can manage resources granted to the Engineering team.
 - The user is unable to manage resources for the Marketing team, unless they are granted separate access.

 The user will be granted Owner-level permissions to that resource, in other words, they can view _and_ manage that resource.